-1. Trial Briefs & In Limine Motions: All trial briefs and in limine motions shall be served on all parties and filed with the courtroom judicial assistant by no later than the date of the trial call, or otherwise at the direction of the Court.
+1. Trial Briefs & In Limine Motions: All trial briefs and in limine motions shall be served on all parties and filed with the courtroom judicial assistant by no later than the dates ordered at the Final Trial Setting Conference, or otherwise at the direction of the Court.
 Service shall be either by personal service or by email service with pdf attachment.
 All trial documents shall be filed with the Judicial Assistant in Courtroom 20.

 In limine motions shall be limited to those necessary to resolve evidentiary or other legal issues before the selection of the jury.
 Each in limine motion shall not exceed five (5) pages.
 The Court expects that each side shall file no more than five (5) in limine motions, but no party may file more than ten (10) in limine motions without leave of the Court to do so.

-Oppositions to in limine motions shall be served on all parties and filed with the courtroom judicial assistant by no later than the date of the trial call or the morning of the first day of trial, whichever is sooner, or otherwise at the direction of the Court.
+Oppositions to in limine motions shall be served on all parties and filed with the courtroom judicial assistant by no later than the date ordered at the Final Trial Setting Conference or otherwise at the direction of the Court.
 Service shall be either by personal service or by email service with pdf attachment.

 3. Jury Fees: All jury fees must be posted as required by the Code of Civil Procedure, the California Rules of Court, and the Ventura Superior Court Local Rules.

 7. Emails: Judge Guasco does not accept emails directly from any of the parties.
-Instead, if Judge Guasco invites or approves an email from the parties, any such email shall be sent to the following email address: Courtroom20@ventura.courts.ca.gov (attn.: Claudine Nesbitt) or otherwise at the direction of the Court.
+Instead, if Judge Guasco invites or approves an email from the parties, any such email shall be sent to the following email address: Courtroom20@ventura.courts.ca.gov (attn.: Judicial Assistant Courtroom 20) or otherwise at the direction of the Court.

-The parties shall exchange exhibit and witness lists as required by the Code of Civil Procedure, the Rules of Court, and the local rules, unless otherwise ordered by the Court.
+The parties shall exchange exhibit and witness lists, as well as exhibits, by the deadline ordered at the Final Trial Setting Conference unless otherwise directed by the Court.

-Challenges for cause are made either at bench or at breaks outside the presence of the jury.
+Challenges for cause are made outside the presence of the jury.
 The Court will make a record of all challenges for cause and rulings thereon.
 Once the Court has ruled on all challenges for cause, the parties have passed the remaining prospective jurors for cause, and there are 12 jurors in the box, the Court will proceed to the exercise of peremptory challenges.

 Peremptory challenges are exercised outside the presence of the jury.
 Peremptory challenges shall be exercised only as to the 12 prospective jurors seated in the box.
-For each prospective juror in the box removed by the exercise of a peremptory challenge, one prospective juror from the remaining prospective jurors in that panel of 24 will be selected as a replacement, starting with number 13 and working up to number 18, before proceeding to the exercise of the next peremptory challenge.
-New prospective jurors are called up in a group of seven (7) once all of the six (6) prospective jurors in front of the box are gone and there are 11 prospective jurors in the box.
-Each of the seven (7) new prospective jurors will be seated beginning with the empty seat in the box, and then in seats 13-18 in front of the box.
+For each prospective juror in the box removed by the exercise of a peremptory challenge, one prospective juror from the remaining prospective jurors in that panel of 24 will be selected as a replacement, starting with number 13 and working up to number 24, before proceeding to the exercise of the next peremptory challenge.
+Judge Guasco confers with the parties at each stage during the exercise of peremptory challenges to make sure that prospective jurors are being seated, excused and replaced in the box of 12 in random consecutive order.

 13. Bench Conferences: The Court discourages bench conferences except by invitation of the Court.
 The parties should attempt in good faith and with due diligence to address any and all anticipated evidentiary or legal issues affecting the presentation of the evidence in limine.
 Bench conferences are not reported.
 The Court will make a record of any bench conference at the next available opportunity (typically at breaks).

-14. Telephone Calls: Any telephone calls to the Court concerning scheduling issues must be directed to Judge Guasco's judicial secretary, Claudine Nesbitt, at (805) 289-8807.
+14. Telephone Calls: Any telephone calls to the Court concerning scheduling issues must be directed to Judge Guasco's judicial secretary, Denise Arreola, at (805) 289-8705.
 The Court will not receive or consider ex parte communications from any party or attorney.